-- 1. You will be expected to attend weekly, be on time, and notify the group leader of anticipated absences.
-Call the clerk, EXT.\\\\ if you know in advance that you will miss a session. - 2.
-Group members maintain confidentiality at all times.
+1. You will be expected to attend weekly, be on time, and notify the group leader of anticipated absences.
+Call the clerk, EXT. if you know in advance that you will miss a session.

+- 2. Group members maintain confidentiality at all times.
 This means that what is said in the group stays in the group.
 Group members do not talk about group conversations outside the group.
 Confidentiality is mandatory and is extremely important in order to help you feel safe discussing personal issues.
 Please note that by law, the therapist is obligated to reported child abuse and elder abuse or neglect.
 The therapist must also take action and notify others if you are planning to harm yourself or another person. - 3.
 Group members treat each other with respect at all times.
 Differences of opinion or other differences are worked out within the group. - 4.
 Groups are safe places to talk, be heard, and be understood.
 Group members maintain this atmosphere by treating each other with respect, and accepting differences in opinions, attitudes, and beliefs. - 5.
 Do not come to this program if you are under the influence of drugs or alcohol. - 6.
 Turn off all cell phones and pagers at the beginning of group. - 7.
 Complete your homework assignments and share them with the group. - 8.
-If you miss two sessions, you may have to repeat or be excused from the program, because each session builds on material from preceding sessions. - 9.
+If you miss the first two sessions or miss 2 or more remaining sessions, you may be "cancelled by patient" for the remaining group sessions and discharged from that group, because each session builds on material from preceding sessions.
+(Please refer to separate attendance contract). - 9.
 This is a present-focused program.
 Group discussions are not a time to talk in detail about past military experiences.
 They are about discussing applications of the skills learned in the group.